General Info – summary

 Common names: (Afr) Beesklouklimop, Beesklou-klimop, Vlam-van-die-vlakte, Vlam-van-de Kaap.
 (Eng) Lowveld Bauhinia, Pride Of De Kaap, Pride of De Kaap Bauhinia, Pride-of-de Kaap, Red Bauhinia. (isiZulu) Umdlandlovu, Umvangatane, Usololo.
 (Northern Sotho) Motshiwiriri. (siSwati) Isololo, Kisololo.
 (Tshivenda) Mutswiriri.
 (Xitsonga) Tswiriri.
 N.B.
 De Kaap refers to the valley best seen from Kaapsehoop (close to 1 500m) above sea level.
 The view from here is special.
 Kaapsehoop lies about 30km south-west of Mbombela (Nelspruit) in Mpumalanga – not from the Cape.

-Family: Fabaceae or Leguminosae, (Pea, bean or legume family).
+Family: Fabaceae, or Leguminosae (Pea, bean or legume family).
 After the Orchidaceae and the Asteraceae, the Fabaceae is the third largest Angiosperm (flowering plants) family with 700+ genera and close to 20 000 species.
 Local Tree genera on this website include Acacia (Vauchellia, Senegalia), Albizia, Bauhinia, Bolusanthus, Burkea, Calpurnia, Colophospermum, Cordyla, Cyclopia, Dichrostachys, Erythrina, Erythrophleum, Faidherbia, Indigofera, Mundulea, Peltophorum, Philenoptera, Piliostigma, Schotia and Xanthocercis.
-The Fabaceae are recognisable by their fruit and by their pinnately compound Leaves.
+The Fabaceae are recognisable by their fruit and their pinnately compound Leaves.
 Leaves may also be simple – even bilobed and usually have stipules – some of which may be spinescent.
 Leaflets are usually entire.
 Flowers are bisexual and bracteate.
 Regular flowers usually have 4-5 sepals and the same number of petals.
 Irregular flowers have 4-5 sepals and 5 or less petals.
 Stamens have anthers that have 2 pollen sacs and there are usually at least twice the number of stamens as petals – often 10.
-The superior Ovary has one locule that may contain 1 or more ovules.
+The superior Ovary has 1 locule containing 1 or more ovules.
 The Stigma and Style are simple.
 The single carpel develops into the Fruit, which is usually a pod.
-This pod dehisces on both sides and may break into segments.
-Seeds vary.
+The mature pods may dehisce or break into segments.

 Tree